marklogic/marklogic-ai-examples/docs/rag-examples/rag-javascript.md

 A key feature of MarkLogic is its ability to index all text in a document during ingest.
 Thus, a simple approach to RAG with MarkLogic is to select documents based on the words in a user's question.

 To demonstrate this, you can run the `askWordQuery.js` module with any question.
-The module uses a custom LangChainJS retriever that selects documents in the `ai-examples-content` MarkLogic database containing one or more of the words in the given question.
+The module uses a custom LangChain.js retriever that selects documents in the `ai-examples-content` MarkLogic database containing one or more of the words in the given question.
 It then includes the top 10 most relevant documents in the request that it sends to Azure OpenAI.
 For example: